margu421/learningjavascript/README.md

  - Gulp for task automation - it seems like some of the non-creative stuff can be automated away
  - AngularJS - to interact with users
  - nodemon - same reason as Gulp
+ - git and github - because it seems to be a good idea to keep track of versions

 ###How will I do it?